 Oddly enough, Zer0's ability is this for Lilith's phasewalk.
 Both allow you to move out of combat and go undisturbed for a brief time, basically a "get out of danger" button.

 The similarity between the second and first gen Vault Hunters (excluding Gaige and Krieg) is highlighted by their Legendary class mods, each of which has a flavor text that is a quote by the equivalent class in the first game.

 Atlas may be gone after all the things you did in the first game, but fret not; Hyperion and its new leader have all your fascist Mega Corp. needs covered.

 During an early quest, Hammerlock comments that an elevator you need to use isn't working because of damage caused to its fuse box when Claptrap tried to "integrate" with it.
 He is immediately interrupted by Claptrap commenting what a kidder ol' Hammerlock is.
 After you retrieve a new fuse box, Claptrap again comments on how this quest has revealed nothing worth repeating.

-After completion of the story quests in Opportunity, the next issue of "This Just In" reports that today, everything was just fine in Opportunity, and nothing bad happened.
+After completion of the story quests in Opportunity, which involve a lot of vandalism and murder, the next issue of "This Just In" reports that today, everything was just fine in Opportunity, and nothing bad happened.